concordion/concordion-website/_includes/documenting.md

 ## Creating a suite

-HTML links allow us to create a structured suite of specifications, with the pages nested under a hierarchical index.
+{{ spec_type_desc }} links allow us to create a structured suite of specifications, with the pages nested under a hierarchical index.
 For example:

     Product
          Theme